 DECS is implementing the National Professional Standards for Teachers by supporting teachers to identify the relationship between their current professional practice and their aspirations, and the National Professional Standards for Teachers.
-Initially this was achieved through statewide workshops and resource development, together with supplementary funding to some site leaders and teachers to further assist their engagement with the National Professional Standards for Teachers as a resource to develop teachers' reflection on practice.
+Initially this was achieved through statewide workshops and resource development, together with supplementary funding to some site leaders and teachers to further assist their engagement with the National Professional Standards for Teachers' reflection on practice.